 Slow cooker cajun chicken alfredo is a savory dish for pasta night!
 Let the slow cooker work it’s magic to make this perfect spicy dinner for your family.

 If you love a bit of spice with your Alfredo pasta, you need to try this recipe.
+It is one of my favorite pasta recipes.

 I chose Cajun style over the traditional Alfredo simply because I wanted a bit of spice.

-Sometimes, Alfredo can be bland, however, this recipe is far from bland.
+Sometimes, Alfredo can be bland.
+However, this recipe is far from bland.

 It is full of wonderful flavors.